 If you have any problems viewing converted web pages from the History list, it may be that your Windows environment is blocking the access to the local web server.
 Should this happen, please follow the instructions on how to open ports in the Windows firewall for Instant Testing.
 You can also contact our Help desk and we will help you.

-SpreadsheetConverter comes with built-in web hosting.
+SpreadsheetConverter comes with built-in, high-performance web hosting on globally distributed Amazon S3 servers.
+Use the Test upload location until you like what you see, then begin using it for real from the Production location.
 Just select Publish to Cloud on the menu to upload a converted web page.
 With the press of a button, you even get a complete HTML structure to insert the calculator into any blog or website as an iframe.

 If you use Node.js, you may use our QuickNode service, which let’s you upload and test a Node.js calculator on our web servers for up to seven days.
 After that, you must publish it on any public Node.js-enabled web server.

 For more information, visit the Node.js help page.

 The Tutorials page contains a tutorial on how to upload a converted calculator or form using the File Transfer Protocol using FileZilla or any other FTP client.

 Converting spreadsheets to web format makes it very easy to import them into your blog or website.
 Here are tutorials on how to do this in various popular environments:

 Most people only work with one format of the web page.
 If you have a license for more than one flavor of SpreadsheetConverter, be aware that you cannot convert a spreadsheet for more than one flavor at a time.
 The most recent conversion overwrites the previous also when the flavors are different.